 Following a death of a loved one, assets titled in that deceased person’s name will often go through a court-managed process called Probate.
-During the Probate process, the court oversees the management and distribution of the deceased person’s assets.
+During this process, the court oversees the management and distribution of the deceased person’s assets.

 Typically, a Personal Representative (or executor) is named in a Will.
 If there is no will, a surviving spouse or family member will be appointed by the court.
 The Personal Representative is responsible to find the deceased person’s assets and manage them until they are distributed.